OpenZeppelin/nile/README.md

 1. `nile declare <contract_name>` looks for an artifact with the same name
 2. This created a `localhost.declarations.txt` file storing all data related to my declarations
-3. The `--alias` parameter lets me create an unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier
+3. The `--alias` parameter lets me create a unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier
 4. By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, and the default `localhost`.
 5. `--track` and `--debug` flags : Chain `declare` call with `nile status` + the chosen flag.
 See `status` below for a complete description.